oduameh/hydra/docs/docs/getting-started.md

 docker compose up -d hydra-node-{1,2,3}
 ```

-Using compose, you can start the demo Terminal-based User Interface (a.k.a. `hydra tui`) to interact with `hydra-node`.
+Using compose, you can start the demo Terminal-based User Interface (a.k.a. `hydra-tui`) to interact with Hydra nodes.
 There are 3 preconfigured TUI services in the Compose definition: `hydra-tui-1`, `hydra-tui-2`, and `hydra-tui-3`.
-To connect to the first `hydra-node` in a terminal, run the following command:
+To connect to the first Hydra node in a terminal, run the following command:

 ```shell
 docker compose run hydra-tui-1